stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 1. _amc-gitlab_ - Creates a deploy key on GitLab for Flux
 2. _amc_ - Deploys a Kubernetes cluster on Amazon EKS
-3. _amc-flux_ - Adds Flux to a Kubernetes Cluster
+3. _amc-flux_ - Adds Flux to a Kubernetes Cluster with the GitLab deploy key

 > The `apply` to create a cluster on EKS will take several minutes to complete.